Don’t let the bed bugs bite… Bite them back!!

 It is beyond comprehension to think that every night when we go to bed we share our sheets and covers with a parasite that feeds on human blood!

 However, you will be relieved to know that bed bugs are not as dangerous as we might think.
 Yes, they are annoying, and yes, they can cause skin irritation, but – they are not ‘dangerous’.
-Bed bug bites don’t cause any serious health problems unlike fleas or ticks on dogs, who can transmit a variety of diseases (some of which can be quite serious). none the less they should be exterminated as soon as possible, but there is no need to panic!
+Bed bug bites don’t cause any serious health problems unlike fleas or ticks, which can transmit a variety of diseases (some of which can be quite serious). none the less they should be exterminated as soon as possible, but there is no need to panic!

 To know for sure if you have bed bugs, it is important to know what bed bug bites look like, and be able to identify the difference between bed bug bites vs flea bites.
 Flea bites are random and they are usually found on a person’s legs (and ankles).
 Bed bug bites are grouped together and they are usually found on the upper parts of one’s body, including the face and neck.

 Bed bugs are tiny creatures that are brown or red in colour and have oval-shaped bodies with the fully grown adult probably no more than about 5mm in length, and about 2mm in width.

 Given that any temperature below 46c (116F) will give a good home to a bed bug, we are all being exposed to the tiny creatures in epidemic proportions.